dgroomes/kafka-playground/README.md

 ### `kafka-consumer-abstractions/`

-Various scheduling and acknowledgement algorithms for consuming Kafka messages.
+Various code abstractions and scheduling algorithms for consuming from Kafka.

 See the README in [kafka-consumer-abstractions/](kafka-consumer-abstractions/).